joknarf/thefly/README.md

 The files will remain and will be only be cleared by OS tmpfiles mechanism, the ideal size is to stay below 128K.

-(typically thefly will use a ssh config RemoteCommand for the duplication+connect, but if size is over 128K, will need 2 ssh connection, ssh duplicate + ssh interactive connect)
+(typically thefly will use a ssh config RemoteCommand for the duplication+connect, but if size is over 128K, will use 2 ssh connection, ssh duplicate + ssh interactive connect)

 Bzzz Bzzz